top of page

 Organization and Time and Task Management

-Task Initiation and Completion
+Task Initiation, Prioritization, and Completion

 Memory and Learning